melbournebioinformatics/MelBioInf_docs/README.md

 Once you've created your content:

+* Before committing changes, add all newly created files to git with `git add`.
-* Follow the "How to contribute" instructions above to preview your changes locally.
-Check that the new tutorial appears in the menu and renders correctly.
-Then pull request and (ideally) ask someone to merge and deploy your changes.
+* Follow the [How to contribute](#how-to-contribute) instructions above to create a pull request.
+When previewing your changes, check that the new tutorial appears in the menu and renders correctly.
 * Tell Christina that there is a new workshop available.